This was featured in Midnight Cowboy

 This song won Nilsson the Grammy award for Best Contemporary Vocal Performance, Male.

-Nilsson originally issued this song as a single in 1968, but it was pulled and released a year later when the movie came out.
+Nilsson issued "Everybody's Talkin'" as a single in 1968, but it was pulled and released a year later when the movie came out.

 Fred Neil released his version of the song as a single in 1968, but it didn't do very well.
-Shortly after Midnight Cowboy came out, Neil's version was re-released along with the album.
+Shortly after Midnight Cowboy came out, Neil's version was re-released along with his album.

 In the 1994 movie Forrest Gump

 , when Lt.
-Dan says, "I'm walking here!" to the cab that almost hits him, this song is playing in the background.
-It's a nod to a similar scene in Midnight Cowboy
+Dan says, "I'm walking here!" to the cab that almost hits him, "Everybody's Talkin'" is playing in the background, a nod to a similar scene in Midnight Cowboy

 Bertrand - Paris, France